-To allow the apprentice to apply for professional registration on completion of the apprenticeship, two independent assessors must holistically assess all components of the technical project, in-line with the independent assessor requirements set out in this plan.
+Two independent assessors must holistically assess all components of the technical project, in-line with the independent assessor requirements set out in this plan.
 They will have equal responsibility in grading the assessment.
 The use of two independent assessors will enable the provision of balance to assessment, to bring in greater breadth and depth of technical expertise to questioning and discussion with the apprentice, elucidating more accurate grading decisions.
+The use of two assessors will also allow the apprentice to apply for professional registration on completion of the apprenticeship.